gruntjs/grunt-contrib-jshint/README.md

 ### Reporting

-A report xml can be generated.
+A report xml file can be generated.
 The currently supported formats are junit and checkstyle.
 The files are useful for Build/CI Systems like Jenkins.
 To generate the files just add junit or checkstyle to the config an specify the path where the file should be saved.

 ```js
 // Project configuration.